Skip to content

 • --if-exists (-i): How to handle conflicts:

-• update: Insert non-primary-key fields that are NULL in existing entry (default)
+• update: Insert non-primary-key fields that are NULL in an existing entry (default)

-• error: Raise an error if entry exists
+• error: Raise an error if the entry already exists

 • replace: Replace all non-primary-key fields with new values